COVID-19 vaccines are available in NC to everyone 6 months of age and older, and Boosters for everyone 5 Years and older.

-- The vaccine is free everywhere in North Carolina.
+- The COVID-19 vaccines are free everywhere in North Carolina.

-- No photo ID or insurance is needed.
+- No government ID or insurance is required.

-- Depending on where you get your vaccine, you may need to make an appointment.
+- Depending on where you get your vaccine or booster, you may need to make an appointment.

-- Everyone can be vaccinated, regardless of their immigration status.
-Getting vaccinated will not affect your immigration status.
+- Everyone can be vaccinated and boosted, regardless of their immigration status.
+Getting vaccinated and boosted will not affect your immigration status.

 CDC Guidance Update